epitome-mvc/Epitome/README.md

 Supported: `(Object) options.defaults` - allows initial values of the model to be set if they are not being passed to the model constructor.

-Constructor fires an event called `ready` when done.
-Setting the initial model does not fire a `change` event.
+Of note, the Constructor fires an event called `ready` when done and setting the initial model does not fire a `change` event.

 ### set
 ---